Tick tock, tick tock, tick tock.

 Far from all B2B marketing teams have set up a lead scoring threshold that will automatically alert or route leads to sales.
 Having a threshold in place ensures that leads only be assigned to sales when their lead score indicates that they are sales-ready.

 Here’s a caveat: the success of your lead scoring model largely depends on your contact data quality.
-Typically, marketers have improved their database by asking essential information on their lead capture forms.
+Typically, marketers have improved their database by asking for essential information on their lead capture forms.
 However, there are only as many questions a form can have before turning prospects away.

 In business-to-business, one way to improve the process is by enriching your marketing automation platform with fresh and reliable company data.
-That’s call lead enrichment.
+That’s called lead enrichment.
 Thanks to this process, you’ll get a better understanding of the companies your leads work for, so you can improve conversion rates while saving hours in the process.

 By feeding company information into your tech stack, you can shorten forms to increase conversion.
 At the same time, you can use company data points as additional criteria in your lead scoring models to do an even better job of prioritizing who to focus on.
 What should the main theme/topic of our Q4 content be?